rzrostami/AsyncWebPageDownloader/README.md

 # Async Web Page Downloader

-A C# console application to asynchronously download multiple web pages and save their content locally.
+A C# console application (built with .NET 9) to asynchronously download multiple web pages and save their content locally.

 ## Features